UW-Madison-DoIT/uwds-components/README.md

 # UWDS Components

-This repository contains the source code for web components developed for (and used by) the (UW IT Design System)[https://github.com/UW-Madison-DoIT/uw-it-design-system].
+This repository contains the source code for web components developed for (and used by) the [UW IT Design System](https://github.com/UW-Madison-DoIT/uw-it-design-system).

 ## First-time setup